jmgk-dev/personal_site/readme.md

-# Personal Site
+# Personal Site / jmgk.dev

 ## Description
-This is a personal portfolio site built using Python, Django and PostgreSQL.
-Functionality for uploading projects with
+This is a personal portfolio site built for my own work using Python, Django and PostgreSQL.
+Functionality for uploading projects with images and descriptions is included.
+The site is responsive and works on all devices.

 ## Table of Contents
 1. [Installation](#installation)